 5 Tips To Creating An Exquisite Mini Scrapbook

 Tip 1.
-Decide on the purpose.
+Decide on the purpose of your mini scrapbook.
 Standalone or enhance an old page.

-This DIY mini album project is created from toilet paper rolls.
+This DIY mini album project is created from toilet cardboard rolls.

 Tip 2.
 Design a mini scrapbook that will stay together.
 Binding matters.

 In regards to miniature scrapbook album ideas, it all starts with making a sturdy, long-lasting album.

 First, decide on the size of the album you want to do.
 A popular size is 4×6 inches.